GlassTape/agent-policy-builder-mcp/README.md

 - ⚙️ **Natural-Language to Policy** – Generate Cerbos policies from plain English using Claude or AWS Q
 - 🧠 **Automated Validation** – Uses the Cerbos CLI (`cerbos compile`, `cerbos test`) for syntax and logic checks
-- 🧪 **Red-Team Analysis** – Detects evasion, injection, and logic flaws automatically
+- 🧪 **Red-Team Analysis** – 6-point security analysis with automatic improvement suggestions
 - 🧩 **MCP Integration** – Works natively in IDEs like **Cursor**, **Zed**, and **Claude Desktop**
 - 🔒 **Air-Gapped Operation** – Local-first design with no external dependencies
+- 🏷️ **Topic-Based Governance** – 40+ content topics with safety categorization
-- 🧾 **Compliance Mapping** – Built-in templates for SOX, HIPAA, PCI-DSS, and EU AI Act
+- 🧾 **Compliance Templates** – Built-in templates for SOX, HIPAA, PCI-DSS, and EU AI Act

 ## 🚀 Quick Start